vdeminstitute/demstock/README.md

 ### Installation ###
 ```
-# Install the development version of the getstock package
+# Install the development version of the demstock package

 # First, you need to have the devtools package installed
 install.packages("devtools")
-# now, install the getstock package directly from GitHub
+# now, install the demstock package directly from GitHub
 devtools::install_github("vdeminstitute/demstock")

 # NOTE: make sure you have an updated R version and